-Conflict is part of our lives, and the way we manage it makes all the difference in how successful we are.
-Our use of empathy plays an essential role in how we manage conflict, and if we can master this, it will have a profound impact on our lives.
+Conflict is part of our lives, and the way we manage it affects how successful we are.
+Empathy plays an essential role in managing conflict, and if we can master this, it will profoundly impact our relationships.

-True empathy requires that you step outside your own emotion to view things entirely from the perspective of the other person.
+True empathy requires that you step outside your own emotion to view things entirely from the other person's perspective.

 Enhancing our Emotional Intelligence

 Typically as we strengthen our self-awareness, we develop empathic skills and enhance our emotional intelligence.
-Empathy is the foundation of emotional intelligence, and with practice, you can improve your empathy and manage conflict more effectively.
+Empathy is the foundation of emotional intelligence, and with practice, you can improve it and manage conflict more effectively.

-We’re not all born to be empatheticWhen working with teams or individuals who are struggling to manage conflict in their professional or personal lives, I recommend they practise empathy.
+We’re not all born to be empatheticWhen working with teams or individuals struggling to manage conflict in their professional or personal lives, I recommend they practise empathy.
 Not everyone is born with the innate ability to be empathetic.
 Some have to work diligently to develop constructive relationships with others.
-The good news is empathy can be learned.
+The good news is anyone can learn empathy.